Sarah MacDonald (musician)

-Sarah MacDonald FRCO (born November 22, 1968) is a Canadian-born organist, conductor, and composer, living in the UK, and currently holds the positions of Fellow and Director of Music at Selwyn College, Cambridge, and Director of the girl choristers at Ely Cathedral.
+Sarah Elizabeth Arwen MacDonald (born 22 November 1968) is a Canadian-born organist, conductor, and composer, living in the United Kingdom, and currently holds the positions of Fellow and Director of Music at Selwyn College, Cambridge, and Director of the girl choristers at Ely Cathedral.
 She has been at Selwyn since 1999, and is the first woman to hold such a post in an Oxbridge Chapel.
 In 2018 MacDonald was given the honorary award of Associate of the Royal School of Church Music (ARSCM).
+She is currently (2025) the President of the Royal College of Organists.

 Education

 MacDonald came to the United Kingdom from Canada in 1992 as organ scholar of Robinson College, Cambridge, after studying piano, organ, and conducting at The Royal Conservatory of Music's Glenn Gould School in Toronto with Leon Fleisher, Marek Jablonski, and John Tuttle.
 At Cambridge she read for a degree in music, and studied the organ with David Sanger.
 Her early musical studies as a pianist took place at the Victoria Conservatory of Music on the west coast of British Columbia.